xueyuejie/Asn1BInt/Sources/BigInt/BigInt.docc/BigInt.md

 >
 >    The page you're looking for can't be found.
 >
-> The *BigInt.doccarchive* file contains the correct documentation.
+> The *Asn1BInt.doccarchive* file contains the correct documentation.
 > It is emphasized that it is only the documentation that's in error.
 > The operators themselves work correctly.

 ## Overview

-The BigInt package provides arbitrary-precision integer and fraction arithmetic in Swift:
+The Asn1BInt package provides arbitrary-precision integer and fraction arithmetic in Swift:

 * **Integer arithmetic and functions**